 What is the purpose of this app?

-- Data in the app of your mobile phone will be centrally captured in a secure server which is connected with the ICMR COVID-19 testing portal, where all data will be eventually stored.
+Data in the app of your mobile phone will be centrally captured in a secure server, which is connected to the ICMR COVID-19 testing portal, where all the data will be eventually stored.

 How do I know if the test is positive or negative?